New 'RHOC' Housewife Gina Kirschenheiter's Divorce Drama Ahead Of Season Premiere

-Fans of the Real Housewives of Orange County have not even met newcomer Gina Kirschenheiter yet, but she’s already surrounded by drama: the new Bravo star and her husband separated in March while filming her very first season of the series.
+Fans of the Real Housewives of Orange County have not even met newcomer Gina Kirschenheiter yet, but she’s already surrounded by drama; the new Bravo star and her husband separated in March while filming her very first season of the series.

 Matthew Kirschenheiter and Gina had been married for nearly eight years when she filed for divorce on April 2 in Orange County Superior Court.
 Citing “irreconcilable differences” as the cause for the dissolution of their marriage, she is asking for sole physical custody and joint legal custody of the three children they have together: 6-year-old Nicholas, 4-year-old Sienna, and 2-year-old Luca.